cschultz39/project-portfolio/main-project-gradebuddy/README.md

 # GradeBuddy

-CS 222: Software Design Lab
+Created for CS 222: Software Design Lab @ University of Illinois Urbana-Champaign

-Created by: Catie Schultz, Arunima Suri, Alisha Virani, Kori Williams
+Catie Schultz, Arunima Suri, Alisha Virani, Kori Williams

+---

-What is GradeBuddy and Why did we build it?:
+### What is GradeBuddy and why did we build it?:

 GradeBuddy is a web-based tool designed to help students manage and track their grades effectively.
 It provides visual feedback, dynamic recommendations, and goal-setting features.
 The tool was created because students often face challenges in tracking their academic progress, leading to confusion about grades and academic goals for classes that do not offer a way to check grades.
 Current tools lack customization for specific subjects and grading structures, which motivated us to create a more tailored and user-friendly solution!

+---

-Main Features
+### Main Features

 secure user accounts: student data is protected & saved to their account
 goal-setting: students set personalized academic goals